KualiCo/easy-cursors/README.md

 Easy Cursors
 ------------

 Use cursors without dealing with Immutable-JS. easy-cursors defines a simple cursor API for use with normal objects.
-Designed to use with React.
+Designed to use with React, but you can use it anywhere!

 _What are cursors?_ Cursors are like an address to some field inside a big data structure.
 By passing a cursor to a react component, that component can both read and write to the data without having to drill down event handlers.

 Installation